JOSHUAJEBARAJ/terraform-learning/book/src/introduction.md

 ## Why this project ?  🤔

-When I started to learning Terraform I want to create the simple projects around it but when I google it I couldn't able to find one what I am Looking for .
-So I created one
+When I started to learning Terraform I want to create  simple projects around it but when I google it I couldn't able to find one what I am ;looking for ,so I created one.

 ## Below are the List of projects